 - Yes, alternate day fasting + endurance exercise can cause weight loss – but what about hormones?

 - Scary stuff if you use personal care products with lots chemicals – check out urinary levels of phthalates after ONE shower!

 Superhuman domination packs – get a custom sport bag jam-packed with books, supplements, gear and everything you need to Become Superhuman (and leave this week’s best podcast ranking to get one free)!

-Call in and leave your “low carb” question for our Jimmy Moore episode – by using the “Ask Ben A Question” option on right side of page or calling toll-free to 1-877-209-9439 and leaving a pre-recorded message.
+Call in and leave your “low carb” question for our Jimmy Moore episode – by using the “Ask Ben A Question” option on right side of page or click Ask a Podcast Question at the bottom of this page and leaving a pre-recorded message.

 Help us out by completing this survey – please, we need 250 responses!

 Make sure to visit audiblepodcast.com/ben – to grab your very own FREE audio book.

 Get featured on the podcast by creating your own MyList – here’s what to do (did I mention that it’s free?):